elsagis/streaming-03-rabbitmq-main/README.md

 Each of the version 2 programs include an error as well.

-1. Find the error and fix it.
+1. Find the error and fix it. localhostttt was used instead of localhost
 1. Compare the structure of the version 2 files.
+- version 2 files both use the 'if name == "main"' idiom -They also both define reusable function with arguments
+- The receiver, which is more prone to errors, has a couple exception handlers.
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.